vlad-guzun/vlad-guzun/README.md

 - 👋 Hi, I’m @vlad-guzun
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and ai
-- 🌱 I’m currently learning everything web related
-- 💞️ I’m looking to collaborate with anyone who shares my interests
-- 📫 How to reach me: vladguzun20022@gmail.com

 <!---
 vlad-guzun/vlad-guzun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.